Rearing pigs for meat: Rearing and finishing

-In the second part of our smallholder feature on rearing pigs for meat, CLEMMIE GLEESON discusses things to consider from the arrival of your first pigs through to organising slaughter and butchering, and the delights of home-produced pork.
+In the second part of our feature on rearing pigs for meat, Clemmie Gleeson discusses things to consider from the arrival of your first pigs through to organising slaughter and butchering, and the delights of home-produced pork.

 Never lose sight of where your pigs are ultimately going – on to the table

 For most smallholders the arrival of your first weaners is a momentous occasion and usually the start of a life-long passion for pigs, but in all the excitement do not forget your paperwork.

 This was covered here "Rearing pigs for meat: Getting started" but, to summarise, you will need to take a movement form with you when you collect your pigs.
 The breeder will need to fill in some information as will you, and you have the responsibility to return the relevant page to the trading standards department of your county council.

 If the pigs arrive at their new home late in the day you may decide to put them straight into the ark and put a barrier (a bale or two maybe) across the doorway to keep them in until morning.
 Otherwise in their unfamiliar surroundings the youngsters may not know where to put themselves to bed and end up spending the night outside.

 From the start it is important to keep in mind what the plan for the pigs is, ie taking them to slaughter.
 Not just in terms of not becoming too sentimental about them, but also to prepare them for another journey in the trailer.

 Training them to follow a bucket is very simple and some pig keepers practice loading them onto the trailer as they get bigger.
 Some pigs will load very happily without too much persuasion, but others can be very suspicious of stepping outside the familiarity of their pen.

 If you want to avoid potential problems it is best to be prepared.
 It will make it less stressful for both you and the pigs.
 Developing a good relationship with the pigs is also, of course, helpful if they should have any medical problems or anything else requiring attention from you or a vet.